bernalde/optimal-superstructures-dsda/README.md

-# Optimal design of process superstructures: Catalytic distillation test case
+# Optimal design of process superstructures: CSTR Network case
 This repository includes the files of the manuscript Optimal design of superstructures for placing units and streams with multiple and ordered available locations.
 Part I: A new mathematical framework.

 The files included in this repository correspond to the Mixed-integer nonlinear optimization problem to optimally design a continuously stirred tank reactor (CSTR) network.
 The optimization models and proposed algorithm are implemented in GAMS.